 I was at the top of Section 44 with a friend, Christie, who was at her first Auburn football game ever.
 We had seen Sammie Coates catch the pop-pass and run it in, and we had booed with indignation when the officials restored one second to the clock.

-I watched the attempted field goal, and from my side of the field, I had no idea that Chris Davis was back there.
-I realized that he had caught the ball and started running it out.
+I watched the attempted field goal, and from the North end zone stands, I had no idea that Chris Davis was back there.
+Then I realized that he had caught the ball and started running it out.

 My first thought was, “How quaint.
 This player thinks he actually can do something fielding the field goal, and he is running fast too.”
 I honestly thought he would be tackled and we would head to overtime.

-Davis cut to the sideline, and I recall, from my view in the end zone, that when Cody Mandell and Dee Ford crossed in front of Davis, it was like a curtain opening and revealing Davis running toward the end zone.
+Davis cut to the sideline, along with everyone else on the field, and when Cody Mandell and Dee Ford crossed in front of Davis, it was like a curtain opening and revealing Davis running toward the end zone with only Auburn players close.

-As that curtain opened, it unleashed a noise as a huge wave cascading from all over Jordan-Hare, and we were all going crazy — cheering, hugging, screaming.
+As that curtain opened, it unleashed a roar as a huge wave cascading from all over Jordan-Hare, as I had never heard before, and suddenly we were all going crazy — cheering, hugging, screaming.

 Two weeks before, after the “Prayer at Jordan-Hare,” I had tweeted, “I cannot believe what I have just seen.”
 So I tweeted, “Again, I cannot believe what I have just seen.”